Vermont Fall Students

 SIT’s housing office maintains a list of off-campus housing opportunities in Brattleboro and the surrounding area.
 Please visit the link below to learn more about living off-campus and for the most up-to-date list of apartment rentals and shared living opportunities.
 (This list will be updated regularly throughout the summer.)

-If you would like a copy of the most reccent off-campus housing document, please email David Finck directly at email@example.com.
+If you would like a copy of the most recent off-campus housing document, please email David Finck directly at firstname.lastname@example.org.

 Resident Advisor (RA) Positions

-The resident advisor position (RA) is a full calendar year commitment (August 2016 until August 2017).
+The resident advisor (RA) position is a full calendar year commitment (August 2017 until August 2018).
 RAs, under the guidance of the Student Activities & Residence Life Office, are collectively responsible for assisting in the creation and maintenance of a close-knit community on campus.
 RAs get free room and board for their work as a staff liaison.
-Please note that SIT is no longer accepting RA applications for the 2016-2017 academic year.
+The RA job description and application will be available later in February, 2017.

 Student Health Forms